How to Qualify Sales Prospects the Right Way

 • Job role

-You may have multiple buyer personas, and that’s ok.
-Just try to keep it to a few (and get as detailed as possible) so your salespeople can easily target prospects and recognize those who may not be a great fit.
+You may have multiple buyer personas, and that’s okay.
+Just keep it to a few (and get as detailed as possible) so your sales professionals can easily target prospects and recognize those who may not be a great fit.

 Not every qualified prospect will match your ideal customer profile 100%, but they should all meet basic criteria you define in advance.